Can I Use Olive Oil On My Bike Chain?

 Can You Use Olive Oil On Your Bike Chain?

 Yes, you can use olive oil to lubricate your bike chain if you do not have the chain lube within reach.
-So if you are looking for a nod on whether it is permissible to oil your chain with vegetable oil like olive oil, you can go ahead.
+So if you are looking for a nod on whether it is permissible to oil your chain with olive oil, you can proceed.
 While you can use olive oil to reduce the metal-to-metal contact in your chain and cassette, you may want to be careful about how much oil you use, how often you lubricate the chain, and using what method.

 However, olive oil can never be as effective in lubricating the chain as a specialized, store-bought chain lube.
 Moreover, other than the greasing effect only lasting temporarily, olive oil has dirt-drawing attributes that could harm the performance of your bike chain in the long run and spending money on a new chain.